spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules-for-docs.md

 #### General

-Documents are created using [markdown](https://en.wikipedia.org/wiki/Markdown) and are placed into one of the category/sub-category folders.
-Each document file must have `.md` extension.
-You can use a text editor of choice such as [VSCode](https://code.visualstudio.com) or [Atom](https://atom.io) for creating these files.
+We use [Markdown](https://en.wikipedia.org/wiki/Markdown) (.md) to write documents.
+All documents reside in the [docs](https://github.com/spryker/spryker-docs/tree/master/docs) directory.
+See [Directory structure](#directory-structure) for details on how this directory is organized.
+You can use any text editor such as [VSCode](https://code.visualstudio.com) or [Atom](https://atom.io) for creating the files in Markdown.

 {% info_block errorBox "Templates" %}

 To keep our docs consistent, we have templates for all types of documents.
-The templates are stored in the `_templates` folder.
+The templates are stored in the [_templates] (https://github.com/spryker/spryker-docs/tree/master/_templates) directory.
 Therefore, every time you need to create a new document, pick the right template from this folder, copy it to your new page, and write the document based on the structure of the template and instructions therein.

 {% endinfo_block %}

-Category/sub-category is just a directory under one of the **realm** directories so feel free to create some new directories for your new categories.
+You can create new pages in any documentation category or sub-category under the **realm** directories (**user**, **dev**).
+You can also create directories for new categories under the **realm** directories.

-For example, to create some new *sample-category* category and a *foo-bar* page under it for a Marketplace business user a new directory called `sample-category` has to be created under the `/docs/marketplace/user`.
-After that, a file called `foo-bar.md` needs to be placed into that directory.
+For example, to create a new *sample-category* category and a *foo-bar* page under it for a Marketplace business user, you create a new directory called `sample-category` under `/docs/marketplace/user`.
+After that, create the file `foo-bar.md` in that directory.
+Thus, the path to your new page would be: `/docs/marketplace/user/sample-category/foo-bar.md`.

 {% info_block warningBox "Warning" %}

-Maximum nesting level of 3 is supported currently.
-This means that for each category you can have only one level of sub-categories.
-This is due to the restriction of the navigation sidebar of the base theme.
+Currently, the maximum nesting level in the documentation categories is 3.
+This means that for each category you can have only one sub-category.
+For example, `marketplace/user/features/20201.08/merchant/`, where `features` is the category (first level of nesting), `202108.0` is the version (does not affect the level of nesting) `merchant` is its sub-category (second level of nesting).
+The third level of nesting would be the .md files under the sub-category.

 {% endinfo_block %}